wtPLSQL/wtPLSQL/docs/demo/Trigger-Test.md

 ---

-## Table and View Triggers
+## Triggers

-What types and kinds?

-Other than tables?
+The "Database PL/SQL Language Reference" (11.2) groups triggers this way:
+* Simple DML Trigger
+* Compound DML Trigger
+* Instead of DML Trigger
+* System Trigger

+All of these triggers are testable with wtPLSQL?

+For brevity, the simple DML trigger will be used in these examples.

-## Test a Table Trigger
+## Test a Table Insert Trigger

 Create a Table and Trigger.